How to Whiten Pillows and Mattresses

 - If there are any stains, you can clean them with a mixture of water and baking soda.
 After putting this paste on the stain, scrub it with vinegar and hydrogen peroxide diluted in water.

-- Lastly, you just have to let it air out.
+- Lastly, you just have to let it air out for about an hour.

-- If there is a bad smell that won’t go away, you can always spray it lightly with an air freshener.
+- If there is a bad smell that won’t go away, you can always spray it lightly with an air freshener or essential oil.
 However, this is a personal issue that depends on what you and your family prefer.